DeltaWolf7/Arc/README.md

 What is Arc
 ===========
-Arc is a web framework that I wrote.
-Basically it make it easy to create web applications, without having to start from scratch.
+Arc is a framework designed to facilitate the rapid development of web applications.
+This is achieved through the use of self loading modules.

-Arc is based on BootStrap and my own AJAX library.
-The framework is written in PHP5
+Based on the BootStrap design framework, JQuery, Medoo, Font Awesome and Delta's AJAX library.

-Check out the Wiki for more information.
+Arc Features
+--User management system
+--Group based permission system for modules and pages --Dynamic page creating
+--SEO Friendly URL construction throughout --Simplified AJAX commands for rapid development --Support for CSS based themes
+--Intelligent 404, 403 and 419 handling
+--Module installer
+--User to user messaging system